Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Preliminary and Problem Statement

 For convenience, this rate is called the ``convergence rate'' of $\hat{\eta}_{\EB}$ to $\eta_{\tb}^{*}$ in the sequel. \end{enumerate}

 Now it is clear to see that \eqref{eq:almost sure convergence of hat_eta_eb} and \eqref{eq:convergence rate of EB} do not contain any information on the factors that affect the convergence properties of $\hat{\eta}_{\text{EB}}$ to $\eta_{\tb}^{*}$, e.g., the regression matrix $\Phi$ and the kernel matrix $P$.
 It must be stressed that to know such information has both theoretical and practical significance.
-For instance, it is well known from numerical simulations {(e.g., \cite{PDCDL2014,MCL2018})} that when the filter $H(q)$ in \eqref{eq:asp of ut} is low-pass ($\Phi$ is thus ill-conditioned), it takes more samples to obtain $\hat{\theta}^{\TR}(\hat{\eta}_{\text{EB}})$ with good quality.
-A conjecture is that the more ill-conditioned $\Phi$, the slower $\hat{\eta}_{\text{EB}}$ converges to $\eta_{\tb}^{*}$.
+For instance, it is well known from numerical simulations {(see, e.g., \cite{PDCDL2014,MCL2018})} that when the filter $H(q)$ in \eqref{eq:asp of ut} is low-pass ($\Phi$ is thus ill-conditioned), it takes more samples to obtain $\hat{\theta}^{\TR}(\hat{\eta}_{\text{EB}})$ with good quality.
+A conjecture is that the more ill-conditioned $\Phi$, the {more slowly} $\hat{\eta}_{\text{EB}}$ converges to $\eta_{\tb}^{*}$.
 However, there have been no theoretical results to support this so far.
-In this paper, we try to tackle problems of this kind and in particular, we study how to expose and find the factors that affect the convergence properties of $\hat{\eta}_{\text{EB}}$ to $\eta_{\tb}^{*}$, and $\hat{\theta}^{\TR}(\hat{\eta}_{\text{EB}})$ to $\theta_0$.
+In this paper, we try to tackle problems of this kind and in particular, we study how to expose and find the factors that affect the convergence properties of $\hat{\eta}_{\text{EB}}$ to $\eta_{\tb}^{*}$, and $\hat{\theta}^{\TR}(\hat{\eta}_{\text{EB}})$ to $\theta_0$. { It is also well known from numerical simulations (see, e.g., \cite{PDCDL2014,MCL2018}) that, $\hat{\theta}^{\TR}(\hat{\eta}_{\text{EB}})$ and $\hat{\theta}^{\LS}$ may behave quite differently, especially when $\Phi$ is ill-conditioned.
+However, when checking the asymptotic properties of $\hat{\theta}^{\TR}(\hat{\eta}_{\text{EB}})$ and $\hat{\theta}^{\LS}$, and in particular, the frequently used almost sure convergence and convergence in distribution, we find that they have the same convergence properties.
+This finding gives us the intuition to consider instead the high order asymptotic distribution\footnote{For a sequence of random variables $\xi_N\in\R^{d}$, an $m$th order expansion {(e.g., \cite{G94})} of $\xi_N$ is expressed as